 Dan Selmi contributed to the espressif/openocd-esp32 repository by addressing both code reliability and documentation clarity over a two-month period.
-He resolved a GCC 15.2.1 build error in the Flash Driver by correcting calloc usage in C, ensuring proper memory allocation and maintaining driver integrity for embedded systems.
-In addition, Dan updated the hardware configuration documentation using Tcl, clarifying compatibility for the digilent_zybo board and reducing confusion for users selecting supported hardware.
-His work demonstrated careful attention to both low-level C programming and user-facing documentation, providing targeted improvements rather than broad changes, and reflecting a focused, detail-oriented engineering approach.
+He resolved a GCC 15.2.1 build error in the flash driver by correcting calloc usage in C, ensuring proper memory allocation for the max32xxx_flash_bank structure and maintaining driver integrity in embedded systems.
+In addition, Dan updated Tcl-based hardware configuration documentation to accurately reflect tested support for the older Zybo board, reducing user confusion around hardware compatibility.
+His work demonstrated careful attention to both low-level C programming and the accuracy of technical documentation, providing targeted improvements rather than broad architectural changes.

 September 2025: Focused on aligning hardware configuration documentation with tested configurations for espressif/openocd-esp32.
 Updated digilent_zybo board documentation to reflect that the older Zybo board is tested and supported, while the newer Zybo Z7 configuration remains untested.
 This reduces user confusion and improves onboarding for hardware configuration selection.